-The brand was established on 03 February 2016, right after I graduated from Wits.
-It was initially meant to be something that keeps me going until I managed to find a job, but it was too fun and fulfilling to let it go after a while.
+On 3 February 2016, right after I graduated from Wits.
+It was initially meant to be something to keep me going until I managed to find a job, but after a while, it was too much fun and too fulfilling to let it go.

 The market is gradually growing and appreciating what we have to offer.
-There are challenges, just like any other business, but we are improving every day and that shows how customers and other brands respond to our company.
+There are challenges, just like any other business, but we are improving every day.

-What are some of the brands that can be found on your online store?
+Name some of the brands we can find at your online store.

-We have a variety of brands who offer genuine SA urban landscape translation through the magazine, Justsunday; Babatunde who offer African print accessories; SWANK who have basic but quality everyday street wear; Uniconz who cater for an imaginative translation of our world.
+We have a variety of brands that translate the SA urban landscape in a genuine way.
+Babatunde is all about African print accessories, SWANK has quality everyday streetwear and Uniconz specialises in unique and imaginative designs for their streetwear brand.
 Over and above the ones mentioned, there are 13 other amazing brands on our platform.

-RHTC is also involved in social development initiatives.
-Could you unpack that for us?
+RHTC is also involved in social development initiatives — tell us about that.

 You’re talking about the #LetsPlayOutside concept.
-We held five workshops aimed at introducing and developing the idea of a creative platforms for teens to pursue their goals on.
-We did this through couch sessions with industry specialists from various disciplines, who shared their stories and offered advice on how to find creative alternative routes towards recognising your goal and reaching a successful status.
+We held five workshops aimed at introducing and developing the idea of creative platforms for teens to pursue their goals.
+We did this through sessions with industry specialists from various disciplines, who shared their stories and offered advice on how to find creative, alternative routes to success.

-That was followed by collaborations with our customers to shoot the #LetsPlayOutside advert, that premiered on a 100 blogs.
-We then wrapped up the advert with a RHTC Kasi Pop Up tour, which featured in various neighbourhoods and townships.
+This was followed by collaborations with our customers to shoot the #LetsPlayOutside advert that premiered on a 100 blogs.
+We then wrapped up the advert with an RHTC Kasi Pop Up Tour in various neighbourhoods and townships.

 Where are your favourite hangout spots in Joburg?

 What advice do you have for our youth?
-More especially, those who have talent but don’t do anything with it?
+Especially for those who have creative talents.

-Just start, everyone who has mastered a craft, started off not knowing a thing about it.
-So not knowing is a good place to start – it just may mean that you are at a better position to bring about innovation in that space.
+Just start!
+Everyone who has ever mastered a craft started off not knowing a thing about it.
+So not knowing is a good place to start – this might just put you in a better position to bring innovation into that space.